 - TeamViewer: is a consumer-friendly remote desktop and support solution with premium enterprise subscriptions and support for all major operating systems.

 Hence we learned what Remote Desktop Protocol is and how we can easily use it to access any device remotely.
-We also saw the different vulnerabilities presently in use machine are remote and the benefits and disadvantages of RDP connections.
+We also saw the different vulnerabilities presently in use and the benefits and disadvantages of RDP connections.

 People also read: